All Episodes

 It's just unbelievable that the Justice Department played this far off the line.

-I mean, they were they were cheating.
+I mean, they were cheating.

-And one of the questions I have is if these notes weren't in the FBI system and they just turned up now, is somebody cooperating now for the first time that is forwarding these notes?
+And one of the questions I have is, if these notes weren't in the FBI system and they just turned up now, is somebody cooperating now for the first time that is forwarding these notes?

 And that's a big question that I know I'm going to be reporting on.